Apple recently released a new iOS update -- 7.0.3 -- that addresses iMessage issues including:

 - iMessage failed to send for some users

 - iMessage could not activate

 The above issues are fixed by updating to iOS 7.0.3.
-But are there many other iMessage issues?
-We have listed some below, and how you can address these meanwhile.
+But there are other iMessage issues we've heard about from users.
+We've some tips below on how to fix them:

-To reduce the space allocated to your non-existing/freshly deleted messages (as you might have deleted them especially to gain more space) you could try some tricks:
+To reduce the space allocated to your freshly deleted messages (as you might have deleted them especially to gain more space) you could try these:

-- Reset the iOS device.
-Note that nothing will be lost! - Simply reset the iPhone: Hold down the On/Off button and the Home button at the same time for at least ten seconds (until the Apple logo will appear).
+- Reset the iOS device (no data will be lost).
+Hold down the power button and the "Home" button at the same time, for around 10 seconds until the Apple logo appears.

 Deleted the message icon on your iPhone?

 There is no need to factory reset your iPhone or to restore from a previous backup to fix this issue.
 To easily get the iPhone message icon back by follow the steps below:

 Reset Home Screen Layout.
 You will see the Messages app icon magically reappear.